cortinaluis/vue-google-map-sample/README.md

 Notice also, as it receives `google` and `map` from the wrapper component, it is now *bypassing* these 2 props, this time, to two of the following child components:

-- `components/spot`
+- `components/marker`
 - `components/map-overlay-test`

-For the former, iterates an array, called `spots`, each of which contains geo-coordinates for a certain spot, and is rendered into a marker on the map according to the rules defined in `components/spot`.
+For the former, iterates an array, called `markers`, each of which contains geo-coordinates for a certain marker, and is rendered into a marker on the map according to the rules defined in `components/marker`.

 For the later, when `google` and `map` is given, adds a new Google Overlay View to the map,